International Transfer Credits

 AUM reserves the right to request additional information as needed.
-The student is responsible to follow the articulation guidelines and to ensure that all documents submitted to AUM are complete, accurate and verifiable.
+It is the student’s responsibility to follow the articulation guidelines and to ensure that all documents submitted to AUM are complete, accurate and verifiable.

 Submission of Course Syllabus or Course Description to AUM

 All course syllabi or course descriptions MUST be in English.
-AUM prefers that these documents be submitted directly from the institution to AUM or, if submitted by the student, accompanied by a cover letter from the home institution, printed on letterhead, or bearing the school’s seal.
+AUM prefers that these documents be submitted directly from the institution to AUM.
 Documents downloaded, in English, from the institution’s website will also be acceptable but only if a direct link to the description or syllabus is provided.
-AUM reserves the right to request additional information as required for evaluation.

 P.O.
 Box 244023

 Montgomery, AL 36124-4023